JavonGil/azure-networktraffic-networksecuritygroups-NSG-/README.md

 </p>

 <p>
 - Now locate the Filter Bar at the top of the srceen, type in icmp and hit enter.
 Shown in figure 10.
 We will use the icmp filter to observe the network traffic as we ping the linux-vm we created in Azure.
 We need to locate the Private IP adrress of the linux-vm in order to ping it.
 So, back to Azure we go.
-Should be quick since we just minimized it earlier.
 </p>
 <br />